How to save money with a travel credit card

 Key facts when picking the best travel credit card

-It’s worth browsing around the major lenders a few weeks prior to your holiday, especially as it can take around a week to be issued to you after a successful application.
+It’s worth browsing around the major providers a few weeks prior to your holiday, especially as it can take around a week to be issued to you after a successful application.
 Also it means you can gather the most amount of information and find out which travel credit card is the right one for you.
 It’s what any wise Guru would do.

 Each card will indicate what, if any, fees are charged for using it abroad.
 This will include what you can expect to pay each time you spend, what the load fee might be and how much you will be charged when withdrawing cash.